ministryofjustice/opg-lpa/service-front/content/guidance/About LPAs_LPA basics.md

 4. Your attorneys must act and make decisions in your best interests when you are unable to make a decision.

-5. Before your attorneys make a decision or act for you, they must consider whether they can achieve the same result without restricting your rights so much.
+5. Before your attorneys make a decision or act for you, they must consider whether they can achieve the same result without restricting your rights and freedoms so much.

 ## Safeguards